 Which Slot to Install the Graphics Card On?

-Most Modern GPUs have an x16 bus interface and hence, the most ideal slot is the true x16 slot.
+Most Modern GPUs have an x16 bus interface; sentience, the ideal slot is the true x16 slot.

-On most motherboards, the first x16 slot offers full 16 lanes and hence that is the most ideal slot to plug your graphics card in.
+On most motherboards, the first x16 slot offers full 16 lanes, which is the ideal slot to plug your graphics card in.

-- The motherboard must have the required amount of PCIe slots for multiple GPU
+- The motherboard must have the required amount of PCIe slots for multiple GPUs.

 - On commercial PC, the PCIe lanes are limited.
 A system often has 20-24 PCIe lanes.
-Hence you cannot have 2 full x16 slot for 2 graphics card as that would amount of supplying 32 PCIe lanes – more than the total available.
+Hence you cannot have two full x16 slots for two graphics cards as that would supply 32 PCIe lanes – more than the total available.
 As a result, the PCIe lanes between the x16 slots are divided.

 A Practical Example

-Let us look at the how the lane configuration changes depending upon what motherboard you have and which slots you occupy.
+Let us look at how the lane configuration changes depending on what motherboard you have and which slots you occupy.

 The following motherboard has two PCIe x16 slots.
-These two slots on the motherboard work in either 16/0 or 8/8 configuration.
+These two slots on the motherboard work in either the 16/0 or 8/8 configuration.
 What does that mean?
-Basically, it points to three things: Putting a single graphics card in the top slot will utilize all 16 PCIe lanes.
+BItpoints to three things: Putting a single graphics card in the top slot will utilize all 16 PCIe lanes.
 As a result, the second bottom PCIe slot will not use any PCIe lanes.

-- If you occupy both slots with a PCIe card, then each of them will operate at x8 bandwidth max.
+- If you occupy both slots with a PCIe card, each will operate at x8 bandwidth max.

-- If you occupy ONLY the second PCIe x16 slot, both of them will still operate at x8/x8 bandwidth.
-For this reason, if you have a single graphics card, always use the top slot.
+- If you occupy ONLY the second PCIe x16 slot, but will still operate at x8/x8 bandwidth.
+For this reason, always use the top slot if you have a single graphics card.

 Do note that many budget motherboards only have a SINGLE PCIE x16 slot.

-In the following image you can see that if the graphics card occupies the first PCIe x16 slot, it will receive complete 16 lanes bandwidth.
+In the following image, you can see that if the graphics card occupies the first PCIe x16 slot, it will receive complete 16 lanes of bandwidth.